• Skip to primary navigation

 Why is red velvet cake red?

-However, during the great depression, a food coloring company started marketing red food coloring in red velvet cakes to give it the much brighter red color that we know today.
+Initially, it was made by a chemical reaction between cocoa powder, buttermilk, and vinegar to create a reddish tint.
+However, during the great depression, a food coloring company started marketing red food coloring in red velvet cakes to give them the much brighter red color we know today.

 Easy instructions